Grease Trap Maintenance Sacramento Restaurants | Essential Guide

 Local Oversight And Compliance Basics

 California’s State Water Board oversees pretreatment programs through regional boards.
-Restaurants are expected to control FOG discharge, maintain their devices, and follow the guidance of their city or sewer district.
+Restaurants are expected to control FOG discharge, maintain their devices, and follow the guidance of their city or sewer district, including county environmental management expectations and documentation.

 Practical tip for staff training: The City of West Sacramento advises pouring leftover oils into a can and scraping plates before doing the dishes.
 Make this a poster on your dish line.